khadijatuzzehra/khadijatuzzehra/README.md

 - :telescope: Working as React Native Developer
 - 🌱 Learning MERN stack
--⚡Fun Fact: Ctrl + C and Ctrl + V are my favorite dance moves on the keyboard!
+- ⚡Fun Fact: Ctrl + C and Ctrl + V are my favorite dance moves on the keyboard!

 <h3>How to reach me</h2>